Ever have those days when your jeans won’t zip up and your top feels tight around the middle due to belly bloat?

 Food sensitivities are digestive related and cause an inability for your body to break down or process a food.
 E.g. Lactose intolerance means the body can’t break down lactose (main sugar in dairy).

+Food sensitivities are not to be confused with food allergies.
 Food allergies are immune system related and more severe than food sensitivities.
 Food allergies cause an immediate reaction in the body.
 In some cases, food allergies can be fatal.

 Be aware of foods that you may be sensitive to as it may be the culprit to excess gas, bloating and other reactions.
+Keeping a food journal will help you track what you ate/drank and how you felt afterwards.

 Some common food intolerances that cause digestive symptoms such as gas, bloating and discomfort include: